abowfzl/abowfzl.github.io/_posts/2024-09-24-How-LLMs-Work.md

 - **Zero-Shot Learning**: LLMs can handle tasks they weren’t specifically trained for, like translating a sentence while using only words starting with “B.”

-- **Creative Responses**: Ask ChatGPT to translate “The cat sleeps in the box,” and it might creatively respond, “Furry friend rests in cozy quarters.”
+- **Creative Responses**: Ask ChatGPT to translate “The cat sleeps in the box” using only words that start with “f,” and it might respond with “Furry friend rests in cozy quarters.”

 ## The Future of LLMs